liuxuhelloworld/liuxuhelloworld.github.io/_posts/2021-09-08-design-patterns-design-principles.md

 4. **Strive for loosely coupled designs between objects that interact** Loosely coupled designs allow us to build flexible OO systems that can handle change because they minimize the interdependency between objects.

+5. **Classes should be open for extension, but closed for modification** Open for extension: feel free to extend our classes with any new behavior you like Closed for modification: we spent a lot of time getting this code correct and bug free, so we can't let you alter the existing code
+Our goal is to allow classes to be easily extended to incorporate new behavior without modifying existing code.